 SFAS 131 further states that enterprises report "Information about Products and Service".
 The Company produces only one group of similar products known collectively as "rapid medical tests".
 We do not produce any further breakdown in our general-purpose statements and it would be impracticable for us to do so.

-We operate in a single business segment and we attribute revenues to different geographic areas on the basis of the location of the customer.
+Chembio Diagnostics Systems, Inc. believes that they operate in a single business segment, however, attributes revenues to different geographic areas on the basis of the location of the customer.
 Net sales by geographic area are as follows: